apache/opendal/docs/rfcs/0247-retryable-error.md

 If we meet an internal error before reading/writing the user's buffer, it's safe and cheap to retry it with precisely the same argument.

+## Retryable Error

+- Operator MAY retry `io::ErrorKind::Interrupt` errors.
+- Services SHOULD return `io::ErrorKind::Interrupt` kind if the error is retryable.

 # Drawbacks

 ## Write operation can't be retried